MerginMaps/docs/src/field/external_gps/index.md

 #### iOS mock location setup

 External GPS can be connected to your iOS device via Bluetooth.
 Depending on the GPS manufacturer, there may be a custom app, which then provides position to your iOS device.
-The <MobileAppNameShort /> sees this as an internal GPS receiver automatically, without additional configuration. <MobileAppNameShort /> will report if external GPS receiver is connected.
+The <MobileAppNameShort /> sees this as an internal GPS receiver automatically, without additional configuration.
+The <MobileAppNameShort /> will report if an external GPS receiver is connected.

 ## External GPS troubleshooting
 If you encounter issues with external GPS in the <MobileAppNameShort />, make sure that: